PichuChen/pttweb/README.md

 Compile
 -------

-If you want to compile boardd in pttbbs in Ubuntu, you may want to install `libgrpc++-dev` and `protobuf-compiler-grpc` first
+If you want to compile boardd in pttbbs in Ubuntu, you may want to install `libgrpc++-dev`, `libgflags-dev` and `protobuf-compiler-grpc` first

 Template
 --------